 GPs followed national guidelines and accepted protocols for repeat prescribing.
 All scripts were reviewed and signed by GPs.
 Medication reviews were undertaken regularly and GPs ensured appropriate checks had been made before prescribing medicines like Methotrexate.
-We looked at six documents where methotrexate had been prescribed and found blood tests had been undertaken at regular intervals before repeat prescriptions were issued.

-Cleanliness and Infection Control
+Cleanliness & Infection Control

 Effective systems were in place to reduce the risk and spread of infection.
-There was a designated infection prevention and control lead.
+One of the GP partners and the practice nurse were the designated infection prevention and control leads.
 Staff had received training in infection prevention and control and were aware of infection control guidelines.
 Staff told us they had access to appropriate personal protective equipment (PPE), such as gloves and aprons.
 There was a cleaning schedule in place to ensure each area was cleaned on a regular basis.
-The area around the reception desk and all communal areas were clean, fresh smelling and in good repair.
+The area around the reception desk and all communal areas were clean.
+The treatment room and the consulting rooms were clean and in good repair though some walls in the corridor near the reception area had evidence of damage due to water seepage.
 Waste including sharps were disposed of appropriately.
 Hand washing sinks, hand cleaning gel and paper towels were available in the consultation and treatment rooms.
-Equipment such as blood pressure monitors, examination couches and weighing scales were clean Cleaning checks were undertaken regularly and an infection control audit, that however, only covered waste management had been undertaken in September 2014.
-The practice may wish to note that infection control audits should also cover various other infection prevention and control issues such as hand hygiene, availability and use of personal protective equipment, and environment cleanliness.
-Clinical waste was collected by an external company and consignment notes were available to demonstrate this.
-The practice had obtained advice regarding Legionella testing and as their water supply did not involve any on-site storage they were advised it did not require testing for Legionella.
+Equipment such as blood pressure monitors, examination couches and weighing scales were clean.
+Cleaning checks were undertaken regularly and an infection control audit had been undertaken in November 2014.
+Clinical waste was collected by an external company and Legionella testing had been undertaken in 2011.
+Another test was planned for the coming month.